RachelfromIreland/the-artful-rachel/README.md

 - I have used DevTools to confirm that the project is responsive and looks good on all standard screen sizes.
 - I have proofread all the text and checked that elements are easy to read and understand.
 - I have tested the commission form and confirmed the animated elements work.
 I have also checked to ensure the Thank You page is loaded after the user hits the submit button.
+- User Goals were kept in mind while testing and the project meets all goals.

 ### Bugs
 #### Solved Bugs